hiimmuc/SwarmUAV-UET/README.md

   - [ ] map -> setup map window in pyqt5
   - [ ] auto-scaling windows
   - [ ] auto and manual mode (with background for auto and black for manual)
-- [ ] Multi-threading video stream with obj detection model
+- [X] Multi-threading video stream with obj detection model
   - [ ] Save video and handling realtime
   - [ ] Locate obj in real env
   - [ ] Fine tune on custom data

 ## Notes

-1. Goto long lat control
-2. check map function to buttons (mission) -> auto update mission generated from map
-3. map issues [fixed], --> dev: get infor from map
-4. video threads

 ## Collaborators: